microsoft/ProgrammaticCompliance/README.md

 terraform apply plan.tfplan
 ```
 > [!IMPORTANT]
-> Please update the _Redirect URI_ on the app registration with the actual URL of the webapp created.
+> Please update the _Redirect URI_ in the _App registration and roles configurations_ step with the actual URL assigned to the webapp once it is created.

 ## Deploy the UX code to the webapp created
 * Create a zip file that contains the source code at the root of the project